alekseyberegov/edgar-utils/README.md

-# Utils for managging EDGAR filings
+# Utils for managing EDGAR filings